AFKrcher/probe/README.md

 | MONGO_INITDB_ROOT_PASSWORD\*\* | MongoDB initial user password             | password                             |
 | METEOR_APP_DIR\*\*\*           | Staging environment buildpack variable    | src/                                 |

-\*Only required for a build that reaches out to a hosted MongoDB instance
+\*Only required for builds that reach out to a hosted MongoDB instance

-\*\*Only required for build that has is networked to a MongoDB instance
+\*\*Only required for builds that have the application connect to a containerized MongoDB instance

-\*\*\*Only required for staging build using Heroku buildpack
+\*\*\*Only required for staging builds using Heroku's Meteor buildpack

 ### Access MongoDB